Trading endless insults, or sitting in un-companionable silence, anyone watching Frank and Lindsay would think they had been married for years.

 We don’t have “rehearsal dinners” either, though if it means you eat two dinners, the rehearsal dinner and the actual dinner, count me in.
 Not that Lindsay gets even one dinner, as she leaves early to avoid Keith and his Danish bride-to-be.
 Frank’s glance after her as she goes – amused and entirely unconcerned about her feelings – makes it clear there’s a long way to go before we can wave them off, bickering into the divorce courts, I mean the sunset.

-The sex scene is one of the least alluring I’ve ever watched, so show it to your teens – without letting on that mountain lions and tarantulas aren’t usually part of the deal – if you want to put a stop to their fumbling shenanigans.
+Their sexual encounter is one of the least alluring I’ve ever watched, so show it to your teens – without letting on that mountain lions and tarantulas aren’t usually part of the deal – if you want to put a stop to their fumbling shenanigans.

 Frank does warm up, from frozen solid to dangerously part-thawed, and Reeves reveals hints of thoughtfulness as Frank gradually becomes more troubled by his own vindictive responses.
 Sometimes he just can’t help it though: ”Why didn’t we meet seven years ago?”
 Lindsay wonders, as they wait for taxis home.
 “Just lucky, I guess” he replies.

 Writer-director Victor Levin has taken a risk here, and it almost always pays off.
 He doesn’t delve deep (his characters’ sadness is an undercurrent) but Destination Wedding is still sharply, relentlessly funny.
 (It would also make a great stage play, though they’d have to swap the mountain lion for a pantomime horse).

 If you’re a stone-hearted cynic who feels physically sick when a fluffy kitten comes bounding into view, or you watch You’ve Been Framed reruns for the most painful-looking accidents, this is your movie.
 Most of it, anyway.